Winter Sale : £25,000 Discount on Buy-to-Let Properties | Valid Until 31st January 2025

 It is not just about buying any flat and putting it on Airbnb.
 The location, size, and amenities you offer can make or break your success in this market.

 And with competition growing, especially in hot areas like the Birmingham City Centre, you have got to be smart about where and what you invest in.
-Here is what we have found works best
+Here is what we have found works best.

 Factors to Consider: Location, Property Size, and Amenities

 Location is king—seriously, nothing beats it.
-Rose, one of our investor’s first investment was a one-bedroom flat just outside the city centre, and while it was fine for long-term tenants, it did not perform as well with short-term guests.
+Rose, one of our investor’s first investment was a one room flat just outside the Birmingham city centre, and while it was fine for long-term tenants, it did not perform as well with short-term guests.
 She realised people want to be close to the action, near things like Birmingham New Street Station, Broad Street, or the Bullring.
 If your property is more than a 10-minute walk from major attractions, you might struggle with occupancy.

 Size is also key.
 Studio flats are great for solo travellers or couples, but if you can invest in a two-bedroom property, it opens up your audience to families or business groups.